confluentinc/examples/ccloud/docs/ccloud-demos-overview.rst

 All demos that connect to |ccloud| use real |ccloud| resources.
 To avoid unexpected charges, carefully evaluate the cost of resources before launching any demo and ensure all resources are destroyed after you are done running it.

-These demos are meant for development environments only, do not run any demo against your production |ccloud| cluster.
+These demos are meant for development environments only.
+Do not run any demo against your production |ccloud| cluster.
 These scripts create environments, clusters, topics, ACLs, service accounts, applications, and other resources.
 The scripts provide functions to delete created resources; however, you should verify the deletion of all demo resources manually.